-$\overline{Q}{i\nu\nu}$, $\overline{Q}{in\nu}$ = the release for ventilation vents or process vent of noble gas
+$X/Q{i\nu\nu}$, $X/Q{i\rho\nu}$ = the gaseous dispersion factor, sec/m3(See Attachment 7)

-6.3.4 I-131, 133, H-3 & Radionuclides In Particulate Form Effluent Dose Limit a.
-Requirement
+6.3.4 I-131, 133, H-3 & Radionuclides in Particulate Form Effluent Dose Limit

 - 1. Methods shall be implemented to ensure that the dose to any organ of a member of the public from I131, I133, tritium, and all radionuclides in particulate form with half-lives greater than 8 days, in gaseous effluents released from the site to unrestricted areas from each reactor unit shall be: - During any calendar quarter: ≤ 7.5 mrem to the critical organ - During any calendar year: ≤ 15 mrem to the critical organ - 2.
 Cumulative dose contributions to a member of the public from I131, I133, tritium, and radionuclides in particulate form with half-lives greater than 8 days, in gaseous effluents released to unrestricted areas for the current calendar quarter and current calendar year shall be determined at least once per 31 days in accordance with Step 6.3.4.c.